 St. Mary's Beenham is situated down the lane opposite the school.
 There has been a church on the site since medieval times, although it has burnt down several times in its history.
 The present building dates from 1859, designed by Henry Woodyer and exhibits a mixture of architectural styles.

-The times of services at St Mary’s are always displayed on the church gate and are in the Church Magazine as well.
-For detailed service listings in St Mary's and throughout the Benefice, click here.
-In general, services are as follows:
+The times of services at St Mary’s are displayed on the church gate and are in the Villages’ News magazine.

 Coffee is served after every service.